xxZENxxx/zap-client/README.md

 **Never cheat on a main account, its not worth it**

-**This Cheat Is Now Being Sold Online.
-Don't Be Stupid, Don't Get Scammed.**
+# This Cheat Is Now Being Sold Online.
+Don't Be Stupid, Don't Get Scammed.

+# Information

 <details>
 <summary><b>Feature List (Outdated)</b></summary>